richardcom/tp/docs/DeveloperGuide.md

 ##### Given below is an example usage scenario of adding a review to a book.

+The diagram describes the process in Step 2.

 Step 1.
 The user launches the application and types command `addReview 1 ra/5 re/Make review`, and the logic manager calls the library parser, which calls the add review command parser.

 Step 2.
-The add review command parser calls the ParseUtil, which parses the string and returns the review and rating respectively, and the add review command parser will use the rating and review content to create a new review.
+The add review command parser calls the ParseUtil, which parses the string and returns the `Rating` and `ReviewContent` respectively, and the add review command parser will use the `Rating` and `ReviewContent` to create a new review.
+The add review command will be created using this new review.

 ![The creation of the add review command](images/AddReviewParserSequenceDiagram.png)